Jumpstart Frequently Asked Questions

 Summer Scholars FAQs

-- How do I register for this course and earn credit?
+- If I am admitted to the Summer Scholars program, how do I register for this course and earn credit?

-- Before you can register, you need to accept your offer and establish your NYU email address.
-To register, use your NYU email when you fill out this form.
+- After being selected as a Tandon Summer Scholar, you need to accept your offer and establish your NYU email address.
 We will then connect you with your faculty advisor, who will work with you to apply the credit in your fall course load.
 The grade for the course would then be counted towards your fall GPA.

 - Will I be charged for this course?